 Over the last decade, a lot of thought has been given to dust.
 The first products developed specifically for dust suppression are based off a few principles in making regulatory compliance easier and more cost-effective.

-DustBoss atomized mist technology was developed solely and specifically with dust suppression in mind.
+One of these new methods in dust suppression, DustBoss atomized mist technology, was developed solely and specifically with dust suppression in mind.

 1. Smaller water droplets are more effective at airborne dust suppression

 Atomizing a substance is to convert it into very fine particles or droplets.
 Atomized mist technology uses specially-engineered nozzles to fracture the stream into millions of fine droplets of water.

 It all comes down to the Slipstream Effect as a part of dust control theory.
 In order to actually catch fugitive dust in the air and bring it to the ground, the water droplet and dust particle needs to be roughly the same size.

 If the droplet is larger than the dust particle, the dust particle has a tendency to follow the airstream around the droplet.
 If the diameters of the water droplet and dust particle are comparable, the dust particle is more likely to collide with the droplet and be absorbed, driving the dust to the ground.